CognitiveModeling/InteractiveClimateMuseum/readme.md

 This is not a complete list...

-* only English at the moment, the option to change language in the browser panels has been disabled, as it interferes with our custom DOM changes
+* only English at the moment
+	* the option to change language in the browser panels has been disabled, as it interferes with our custom DOM changes
+	* the option to change language in the menu (for the whole museum) is not possible yet

 ## Documentation